SeanColombo/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+In addition to the debug images above, in the `output_images` directory, there are images for ALL of the static test images which correspond to the images used in this writeup.
+Having this diverse test-set easily visible during development did a great job of highlighting any weaknesses or bugs very early on so that I didn't go down the wrong path very often.

 Each segment above was accompanied by descriptions of areas where I struggled (eg: the initial Area of Interest being way too short and wide) and things I completely messed up (forgetting to unwarp the images until after I had the entire pipeline working), but there are things that I did NOT yet do, that could still be done to improve this project.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 While making the project, I kept a running list of all of the things I absolutely needed to do, as well as improvements sorted by their expected level of impact.
 Then I just kept improving it until the results exceeded the requirements.
 Here are some remaining areas for improvement: